In this training, the steps to review the Daily Sales Summary (DSS) will be covered:

-- Note: as shown below, the Deposit #1 amount was imported from the POS System.
-When this is the case, ensure to review the Deposit amount before moving to the next step
+- Note: in the example image below, the Deposit #1 amount was imported from the POS System.
+If this is the case with your POS System, ensure to review the Deposit amount before moving to the next step

 Step 5: Enter Daily / Shift Comments